aws-samples/eks-blueprints-for-proton/README.md

 #### Create the environment template in Proton

-Now that you configured the core requirements in your accounts, login as `protonadmin` in the console and create the environment template that Proton will use to vend clusters.
+Now that you configured the core requirements in your accounts, create the environment template that Proton will use to vend clusters.

 Switch to the `Templates/Environment templates` page in the Proton console and click `Create environment template`.
 In the `Template bundle source` select `Sync templates from Git`.
 Pick the repository in your account, set the Branch name to main.
 In the Template details set `eks-mng-karpenter-with-new-vpc` as the `Template name`.